Dornier Flugzeugwerke: History

 After WWII, aircraft production was again forbidden in Germany, and Dornier relocated to Spain and then to Switzerland where the firm provided aeronautical consultancy services until returning to Germany in 1954.
 Post-war, Dornier re-established itself with successful STOL Do 27 and Do 28 utility planes.
 In 1974 it joined a joint venture with French aircraft manufacturers Dassault-Breguet to develop the Alpha Jet.

 In 1983, Hindustan Aeronautics Limited (HAL) acquired a production licence for the Dornier 228 and manufactured the aircraft for the Asian market.
 By 2013 a total of 117 Dornier 228 aircraft had been produced by HAL with plans to build 20 more during 2013-14.
+Pushpindar Singh Chopra was the agent of Dornier to India during this contract.

 In 1985, Dornier became a member of the Daimler-Benz group, integrating its aeronautic assets with the parent company.
 As part of this transaction, Lindauer Dornier GmbH was spun off, creating a separate, family-owned firm, concentrating on textile machinery design and manufacturing.
 The rest of the company was split into several subsidiaries for defence, satellites, medtech and aircraft.

 In 1996, the majority of Dornier Aircraft was acquired by Fairchild Aircraft, forming Fairchild Dornier.
 This company became insolvent in early 2002.
 Production of its 328 Jet was acquired by US company Avcraft.
 Asian groups continued to show interest in its 728 version in August 2004, but production was not restarted.
 Dornier 228 production was taken over by Swiss manufacturer RUAG, who then sold it off to General Atomics in 2020.
 Other subsidiaries became part of the EADS.

 The medtech division was sold to an investment company and now bears the name Dornier MedTech.
-Dornier Medtech manufactures medical equipment, such as the Dornier S lithotriptor, HM3, Compact Delta to treat kidney stones.
+Dornier Medtech manufactures medical equipment, such as the Dornier S lithotripter, HM3, Compact Delta to treat kidney stones.
 Dornier MedTech also manufactures laser devices for a wide range of applications.

 Dornier Seaplane Company

 The Dornier family have a spin-off company and project, the Dornier Seastar.
 It is a turboprop-powered amphibious aircraft built largely of composite materials.
-This was developed by Claudius Dornier Jr., and later by his son Cornado by Dornier Seawings.
+This was developed by Claudius Dornier Jr., and later by his son Conrado by Dornier Seawings.